microsoft/MCW-Securing-Azure-IoT-solutions/Hands-on lab/HOL step-by step - Securing the IoT end to end.md

 ## Overview

 Contoso, Ltd. has major holdings in one of the world’s most important oil-producing regions.
 To overcome the challenges of monitoring and optimizing a vast number of widely dispersed field assets, Contoso, Ltd. is looking to streamline its operations with IoT solutions.
-They want to deploy IoT technologies to electronically collect data and use cloud based solutions to store and analyze it in order to gain new insights into well operations and future drilling possibilities.
+They want to deploy IoT technologies to electronically collect data and use cloud-based solutions to store and analyze it in order to gain new insights into well operations and future drilling possibilities.

 Their environments are very tough environments in which to work.
 The climate is hot, harsh, and unforgiving, and oil wells are often spaced many miles apart, so field technicians can spend much of their day just driving from one to another.
 Cellular and radio reception is spotty at best, so collecting data about well conditions and performance typically involves manually writing down information.
 The technician must then make the long trek to the central office at the end of the day to upload the data for analysis.
 With such remote situations, a key concern for Contoso is not only how they manage these remote devices, but more broadly how they secure the complete solution that encompasses the physical device, the software on the device, the services processing the data in the cloud and the network connecting it all.